 three myths about the real estate landscape in the country – The initiative

 Certain myths that tend to overshadow the full extent of the housing crisis in public discourse persist.
 Although the Legault government itself has added its voice to the consensus that this crisis does indeed exist in Quebec, a new study published today shows that governments must change their approach to measuring and ensuring accessibility in housing material.
-Entitled Three myths about the real estate crisis, the socioeconomic fact sheet is made public by the Institute for Socioeconomic Research and Information (IRIS).
+Entitled Three myths regarding the real estate crisis, the socioeconomic fact sheet is made public by the Institute for Socioeconomic Research and Information (IRIS).
 “In the real estate market, it is clear that there is an affordability crisis that prevents households to respond adequately to their need for housing,” says Marie-Sophie Banville, associate researcher at IRIS and author of the socio-economic sheet.
 However, the persistence of certain myths concerning the real estate market and access to property is hindering the resolution of this crisis.

 A recognized crisis